commitconfirmed/jsnac/README.md

         ipv4: "10.1.0.20/24"
 ```

 You can simply write out how you would like to validate this data, and this program will write out a JSON schema you can use.
-You can just also keep your existing data if you just want basic type validation (string, integer, float, array, etc.)
+You can just also keep your existing data if you just want some basic type validation (string, integer, float, array, etc.).

 ```yaml
 chassis: